 The collaborative is working to connect graduates to the Golden Apple Scholars program, as well as securing additional four-year university partners, which is a challenge given their rural setting.
 In particular, the high schools are striving to have dual credit courses count as course credit; currently, all courses are accepted as elective credits by the postsecondary partners, which diminishes the appeal of the program to students.
 The high schools also hope to secure scholarships or tuition reduction agreements with both two- and four-year college partners.

-The Rock and Mississippi Valley Collaborative, which has adopted the name MORE (Making Opportunities Real for Everyone), includes four schools implementing the education pathway by 2021-2022 in partnership with Western Illinois University, Northern Illinois University, and Sauk Valley Community College.
+Making Opportunities Real for Everyone (MORE) in the Mississippi and Rock River Regions includes four schools implementing the education pathway by 2021-2022 in partnership with Western Illinois University, Northern Illinois University, and Sauk Valley Community College.

 The collaborative has created a Pathway Implementation Handbook for participating schools, which outlines steps for setting up, implementing, and evaluating an education pathway.
 They anticipate 12 students to earn the endorsement by 2023.
 Students are invited to join the program on a one-to-one basis.
 Students will begin with career exploration in 9th grade.
 In 11th grade, students will take Child Health, Safety, & Nutrition.
 In 12th grade, students will take two career-focused courses: Parent-Teacher, Child, Community Relations and Diversity in Education.
 Dual enrollment is currently offered through online coursework only, as there are not enough students to fill a course.
 Students will also participate in college visits that will include meeting education faculty and counselors, as well as built-in work-based learning opportunities.